-- It allows users to make a cup of coffee according to their taste: There is no limitation; coffee lovers have the freedom to prepare the best coffee in their own way.
+- It allows users to make a cup of coffee according to their taste: There is no limitation; coffee lovers have the freedom to prepare the best coffee in their way.
 This is because users have the liberty to alter various variables such as the temperature of the water, ground size, and steeping time.

 The Drip Coffee Maker

 The Drip maker requires you to place a paper filter into the machine, add your chosen grounds, and then fill the reservoir with water.
 The water flows through into an aluminum tube contained inside the heating element.
-Once you have clicked the “on” switch, the heating elements heat the tube, bringing the water to boiling point.
+Once you have clicked the “on” switch, the heating elements heat the tube, bringing the water to boiling.

 Why Drip Coffee Maker

-Now that you have some tangible information about the two coffee makers, let’s now compare them.
+Now that you have some tangible information about the two coffee makers, let’s compare them.